appium/ruby_console/osx.md

 This document is written for OS X. Appium does not yet work on Windows.
 Appium Android should run on Linux however iOS testing requires OS X.

-Install `Xcode` from the Mac app store and the command line build tools.
+Install `Xcode` from the Mac app store and the command line build tools (Xcode -> Preferences -> Downloads).

 - Ensure you have Ruby 1.9.3+ (1.8 is not supported).
 Install the latest stable patch release of Ruby 1.9.3 (not Ruby 2.0).